-Developer Claimed Agency Confirmed Number of Units Criteria Criteria (Agency Validated) ✓ 50.1% to 75% of units ✓ 50.1% to 75% of units Number of Units 19
+Developer Claimed Criteria Agency Confirmed Criteria Number of Units (Agency Validated) ✓ 50.1% to 75% of units Number of 19

 The deferred loan and HTC document(s) will include the number of units required to meet this criterion for the term of the loan/LURA.
 Specific performance requirement relief provisions are available for projects that meet the selection criterion and will be incorporated into the loan and HTC documents.
 Owner agrees to further restrict units to households whose incomes do not exceed 30% of MTSP income limit for a 10 year period.
 The 10 year period begins for HTC developments at the time of Placed in Service (PIS) or for deferred only loan transactions, the closing date.